OctopusDeploy/docs/docs/administration/authentication-providers/okta-authentication.md

 :::hint
 **Reply URLs are case-sensitive**
 Please take care when adding this URL!
-They are **case-sensitive** and can be sensitive to trailing **slash** characters
+They are **case-sensitive** and can be sensitive to trailing **slash** characters.
 :::

 :::hint
 **Not using SSL?**
-That's OK, you can use `http` if you do not have SSL enabled on your Octopus Server.
+We highly recommend using SSL, but we know its not always possible (it may be [easier than you think](/docs/administration/lets-encrypt-integration.md)).
+You can use `http` if you do not have SSL enabled on your Octopus Server.
 Please beware of the security implications in accepting a security token over an insecure channel.
 :::

 5. You should see the **General Settings** for the app you have just created.
 For the **Allowed grant types** ensure that both **Implicit (Hybrid)** and **Allow ID Token with implicit grant type** are checked.
 Click the **Save** button to continue.